PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-18 05:16:36
+Last updated: 2024-04-18 05:17:09
-Random Quote: I am one far more accustomed to demanding answers, fool, than to giving them. - Thor
+Random Quote: There are moments when we must understand that the decisions we make influence more than just our own fates. -